CodingAbdullah/Neopets-Restocking-Robot/README.md

 even in rare cases, days).
 This doesn't mean your banned from the game, it's a way for TNT to control master restockers or that odd robot ahem, :) from constantly snooping for items.

 Constantly refreshing pages will lead to a restock ban.
-To avoid this, the robot is set to refresh the page every 30 or so seconds.
-With a constant loop have it run
+To avoid this, the robot is set to refresh the page every 30 or so, seconds with a constant loop have it run
 24 hours!

 This may not always be foulproof, though.
 It is possible that all of a sudden the items in the shop disappear (and then you know you've been banned).